Climate Adaptation Start-ups Investments in Africa and South Asia

 climate adaptation investment africa south asia

 There are so many creative and innovative climate adaptation solutions out there that can help us mitigate and adapt to climate change.
-What if there is a mechanism to identify the best solution and fund them to make it available at a scale?
+What if there was a mechanism to identify the best solution and fund it so that it could be made available at a scale?

-EIT Climate-KIC and CDC Group – UK’s developing finance institution partners up to accelerate promising start-up offering climate adaptation and resilience solutions in Africa and South Asian countries through EIT Climate-KIC’s ClimateLaunchpad initiative.
+EIT Climate-KIC and CDC Group, the UK’s developing finance institution, partner to accelerate promising start-ups offering climate adaptation and resilience solutions in Africa and South Asian countries through EIT Climate-KIC’s ClimateLaunchpad initiative.

 “This initiative will identify and support entrepreneurs with solutions focused on climate adaptation and resilience to help them develop into scalable and investment-ready businesses.
 It is an opportunity to offer improvements in innovation and job creation.
 From growing crops in deserts to finding natural ways to cool our homes, the adaptation economy is booming.”

 ClimateLaunchpad’s website is accepting submissions from green business ideas worldwide.
-Ideas could range from innovations in renewable energy, a sustainable transition in the food chain, a mind shift in urban mobility or any creative way to tackle climate change.
+Ideas could range from innovations in renewable energy to a sustainable transition in the food chain, a mind shift in urban mobility, or any creative way to tackle climate change.
 The website provides information on how the process works.

 According to the site, once a business idea is selected, the developer/entrepreneur will receive coaching and training sessions, including obtaining funding and launching their business idea.
-Developers will have a chance to pitch their business idea/climate solution to investors.
-Winners will acquire a new set of skills and knowledge and networking opportunities to get their business flourishing.
+Developers will have a chance to pitch their business ideas/climate solutions to investors.
+Winners will acquire new skills, knowledge, and networking opportunities to help their business flourish.

 These competitions are held in 52 countries worldwide, including Angola, Argentina, Australia, Brazil, Egypt, Israel, India, Italy, Mexico, Kenya, Pakistan, Peru, Philippines, Vietnam, Singapore, South Africa, UK, Sri Lanka, etc.

-The website also showcases these innovative and creative climate adaptation solutions submitted from countries around, for example,
+The website also showcases these innovative and creative climate adaptation solutions submitted from countries around the world, for example,

-• the Philippines’ National winner, Nanolabs, produces safe, eco-friendly, economical, and rechargeable Zinc Ion Batteries that could reduce 40% CO2 emissions.
+• The Philippines’ National winner, Nanolabs, produces safe, eco-friendly, economical, and rechargeable Zinc Ion Batteries that could reduce 40% of CO2 emissions.

-• Kenya’s Bio-Alkano gel fuel, a national and global winner.
+• Kenya’s Bio-Alkano gel fuel is a national and global winner.
 The business processes fruit peelings and eggshells through microbial fermentation to transform them into clean, renewable energy that burns without smoke or soot.

-• Bangladesh’s Cassetex aims to swap 1.5 million EV’s last-mile batteries in the country.
-These electric vehicles have played a role in reducing their country’s CO2 emissions, but these last-mile vehicles are becoming inefficient and a becoming a burden on its national electricity infrastructure.
+• Bangladesh’s Cassetex aims to swap 1.5 million of EVS’s last-mile batteries in the country.
+These electric vehicles have reduced the country’s CO2 emissions, but they are becoming inefficient and a burden on the national electricity infrastructure.

-To address the problem, the company came up with an idea to provide 100% solar-powered battery swapping stations to these vehicles.
-Operators will only pay for the energy they use and not for the batteries themselves.
+To address the problem, the company came up with the idea of providing 100% solar-powered battery swapping stations for these vehicles.
+Operators will only pay for the energy they use, not for the batteries themselves.

 These are only three examples of the many exciting and innovative climate adaptation and mitigation solutions submitted to ClimateLaunchpad Initiative and featured on their website.